The Gypsies Metamorphosed: The show

 The masque was a bold and fresh departure from what was normal for the masque form, in that it featured none of the classical gods and goddesses, the mythological figures, or the personifications of abstract qualities that were standard in masques.
 Instead, the characters are, as the title indicates, gypsies, who behave for the most part in stereotypical gypsy fashion: they sing and dance frequently, they tell fortunes, and they pick the pockets of the common people who fall in among them.
 In the masque, the gypsies' "metamorphosis" is that their complexions change from "Ethiop" darkness to English white, under the beneficent royal influence of James.
-Thereupon they return all the stolen goods to their proper owners.
+The transformative make-up was provided by the court apothecary John Wolfgang Rumler, "made, and layd on by Master Wolf's appointment".
+Thereupon the gypsies return all the stolen goods to their proper owners.

 One of the masque's unusual features is that aristocrats not only danced in the masque, which was common, but took speaking roles too, which was not.
 Buckingham himself had a speaking part in which he addressed the King directly; his family and friends were also in the cast.
 Another unusual feature was the telling of fortunes for the aristocrats of the court.
 In the first version, fortunes were provided for noblewomen, including Katherine Manners, Lady Elizabeth Hatton, and the Countesses of Rutland, Exeter, and Buckingham (the latter being the favorite's mother); in a later revised version, prominent courtiers like the Earl of Pembroke and Frances, Countess of Exeter received their fortunes (which of course were always positive and complementary/complimentary).